 Make sure you’re consuming how much you need instead of over-indulging.
 Cutting back your THC use just a little can reduce your tolerance.

 2. Take a tolerance break!

 Taking a break from THC altogether is the quickest way to help reset your tolerance.
 We’ve found that even just a day off can have a big effect, but 3-5 days generally does the trick for most people.
 For heavier users, it can take up to 3-4 weeks to get their tolerance back to a normal level.

-Research shows that CBD can actually upregulate your CB1 receptors, the opposite of what THC does.
-If you are a heavy THC user, try replacing your intake with CBD instead.
-You may notice your tolerance reducing faster than it would without CBD supplementation.
+Research shows that CBD can actually up-regulate your CB1 receptors, the opposite of what THC does.
+If you are a heavy THC user, try replacing your intake with CBD pre-rolls, or flower instead.
+You may notice your tolerance reducing faster than it would without CBD supplementation